 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The City returned to its standard Permanent Water Conservation Requirements effective July 19, 2017.
+The City has had permanent water conservation requirements in place since 2009 to promote the efficient use of water and reduce or eliminate waste of water in the City.
 These requirements are in effect at all times and additional requirements may be implemented in response to water shortages.

 Show All Answers

 Fountain Valley has had permanent water conservation requirements in place since 2009 to promote the efficient use of water and reduce or eliminate water waste in the City.
 These requirements are in effect at all times and additional requirements may be implemented in response to water shortages.
 All water customers are required to comply with the water conservation requirements.
 For more information, visit Water Restrictions.

 Fountain Valley is continuing its efforts (in person, through letters, door hangers, etc.) to make customers aware of violations that occur.
 This will typically be a step-up process that focuses on education and assistance to help the customer remedy the issue.
 Customers who violate these regulations will be issued a warning for the first violation and will be subject to fines of up to $1,000 for continued violations.

 Fountain Valley is doing many things to reduce water use on public property, such as using recycled water to irrigate landscapes, reducing irrigation run times, and replacing turf and other ornamentals with drought tolerant landscapes.
 The City has also stopped watering ornamental turf on public street medians as mandated by the State and is exploring drought tolerant alternatives.
 Fountain Valley will also continue its outreach to the public regarding water conservation and available incentives for customers to install water efficient devices.